Contract opportunities, prequalification processes and supplier expectations.

 - sustainable communities

-Working with the Highways Agency can benefit your business.
+Working with Highways England can benefit your business.
 They will work with you and other organisations, such as local authorities:

 - to develop innovative and lean ways of working, making use of technology and improving performance